 This is an important direction for your Feng Shui compass as it helps you find places in the home that can help improve both your mental and physical health.

-The slightest detail when choosing objects make all of the difference in how effective your Feng Shui efforts are.
-Take this Feng Shui bedroom example from Marie Diamond:
+When choosing objects, the slightest details make all the difference in how effective your Feng Shui efforts are.
+Take this Feng Shui bedroom example:

 If you put a picture of a single, male lion by your bed in your intimacy or relationship direction, it may not help you attract a romantic partner.
-Instead, you want to place something that inspires intimacy by your bed in this direction.
+Instead, you want to place something that inspires intimacy by your bed in this direction.— Marie Diamond

 Little changes like this can make all of the difference because it means you aren’t going against things, but instead you are going with them.